 Conflict and Gender (4 credits)

 This course focuses on the multiple relationships among conflict, violence, and gender in situations of warfare, militarization, and peacemaking.
 You’ll learn what gender is and why it matters in conflict studies and about biological, evolutionary, socio-cultural, and psychological theories of gender difference.
 You’ll explore gender and conflict in contemporary state societies, post-conflict societies, and peacemaking.
 You’ll examine the relationship of gender in military conflict to gender in non-military conflicts.
-Syllabus
+File Syllabus

 Conflicts of Incarceration (4 credits)

 This course is organized around the issues of crime, incarceration, and justice within the Western context.
 You will read and think critically about crime and incarceration, taking note of the impact of crime on victims, offenders, their respective families, and our communities.
 This course provides an introduction to the principles and practices of restorative justice including the needs and roles of those impacted by crime.
-Syllabus
+File Syllabus

 Dialogue Across Differences 1 & 2 (2 credits each)